 Indeed, one of the things that Iceland most clearly lacks is an abundance of five-star lodging.

-The capital, Reykjavik, while it has a vibrant and diverse high-end restaurant scene, only has one five-star hotel, and the demand for luxury lodgings has pushed rates for that hotel and other deluxe properties in the country to the $1000 and up per-night level.
+The capital, Reykjavik, while it has a vibrant and diverse high-end restaurant scene, only has one five-star hotel.
+The demand for luxury lodgings has pushed rates for that hotel and other deluxe properties in the country to the $1000 and up per-night.